Table of Contents

 If you’re not sure whether you have a case or if you have concerns about light-duty work and your workers’ comp benefits, reaching out to an attorney is the best course of action.

-If you have any concerns about the work you are being asked to do, your workers’ comp benefits or how quickly you are being asked to return to work, contact us at Frommer D’Amico for a free consultation.
-You can also call us at 717-400-1000.
+If you have any concerns about the work your employer asks you to complete, your workers’ comp benefits or how quickly your employer asks you to return to work, connect with the Frommer D’Amico team for a free consultation.